-The examination board is authorised to declare an assessment or partial assessment or the results thereof invalid if a correct decision could not reasonably be reached on the students' knowledge, understanding and skills with regard to that assessment or partial assessment.
-The examination board may lay down further rules for this purpose.
+The Examination Board is authorised to declare an assessment or partial assessment or the results thereof invalid if a correct decision could not reasonably be reached on the students' knowledge, understanding and skills with regard to that assessment or partial assessment.
+The Examination Board must specify further rules for this purpose.

-SECTION 6 - FXAMINATIONS
+SECTION 6 - EXAMINATIONS